ayethatsright/MacOS-Hardening-Script/README.md

 Whilst the script is running you will be asked to provide the following information:
 * A hostname for the machine
 * A firmware (BIOS) password
-* The username of the local user account

 ## Hardening Controls